 Treatment For Hip Dysplasia

 There is no cure for hip dysplasia once you get the diagnosis.
-There are treatments but keep in mind that treatment should begin at the first symptoms and diagnosis.
+There are treatments but keep in mind that treatment should begin with the first symptoms and diagnosis.

 As your shepherd gets older and symptoms worsen, treating the condition becomes more difficult.
 Below are some treatment options.